Custom tools let you add capabilities beyond the built-in MeshAgent toolkits. ADocumentation Index

 Next Steps

-- Learn how to use custom tools inside a Chat Agent or Voice Agent
+- Learn how to use custom tools inside a Process Agent or Voice Agent